 When consumed as a part of a balanced diet, almond butter can benefit an individual of any age.
 First of all, it is made using almonds that boast significant doses of healthy fats, protein, slow-digesting carbs and fiber.
 Almonds not only reduce bad cholesterol but also maintain good cholesterol levels and protect against cardiovascular problems.
 Studies show that cardiovascular disease sufferers who added a few grams of almonds to their daily meals experienced a positive reduction in triglyceride levels.

 Almonds and Almond Butter are good for your brain too.
 These crunchy nuts are particularly beneficial for the young and the elderly, keeping the mind sharp and for the elders protecting against age-related disorders like Alzheimer’s and dementia.
+Plus, it is a healthier alternative for those allergic to peanuts.
+Go here for more details on peanut butter vs almond butter.

 Tell us about Almond Butter and weight loss